Sign in

 CEO Bill Rogers explained that these northern states are existing markets offering disproportionate growth opportunities that complement the core Southeast strategy.
 He stated the company is past the main merger-related market share challenges and sees positive momentum.
 Rogers characterized the competitive environment as consistently intense but rational, asserting Truist's ability to compete is stronger than ever.

-Mike Mayo's questions to FIFTH THIRD BANCORP (FITB) leadership
+Mike Mayo's questions to FITB leadership

 Mike Mayo asked for clarity on whether commercial loan growth is truly back, pointing to conflicting signals between upbeat commentary and pipelines versus soft recent results and conservative guidance.